Objects in Salesforce

 Allow in Chatter Groups

+Allows users to add records of this custom object type to Chatter groups.
 When true, users with permissions can create records of this object type using the group publisher.
 The created record is associated with the group and appears in the group record list.
 When false, users with permissions can use the group publisher to create records of this object type, but the record is not associated with the group.

 Allow Sharing

-When this setting is enabled, you must also enable Allow Bulk API Access and Allow Streaming API Access.
+Please note that if you enable Allow Sharing, you must also enable Allow Bulk API Access and Allow Streaming API Access.

 Allow Bulk API Access